 - The candidate is required to submit their written paper to their advisory committee at least two weeks prior to the date of the oral examination.

-- During the oral examination, the candidate will give a 15-20 minute summary of the survey.
+- During the oral examination, the presentation will be between 15-20 minutes.
 The examination committee will then examine orally the breadth and the depth of the knowledge of the candidate in the chosen area.
-The result of the examination is a statement from the examination committee on whether or not the committee is satisfied with his/her knowledge in the chosen area.
-The evaluation is based on both the written survey and the oral examination.

-- The candidate's supervisor is not permitted to provide significant assistance in the preparation of the comprehensive exam paper.
+- The candidate's supervisor and advisory committee are not permitted to provide significant editorial assistance in the preparation of the comprehensive exam paper.
+This paper should be representative of the student’s own independent writing ability.
 The supervisor affirms this with the awarding of a passing grade on the comprehensive examination.

 Before beginning detailed work on the thesis, the student must secure the acceptance of a proposal by his/her Advisory Committee.
 The proposal will specify, as precisely as possible, the research component of the thesis and its goals.
 It will include a tentative layout for the thesis and the initial results of a literature survey, but its main focus will be on the research project and how it is likely to contribute to the discipline in which the thesis research is being carried out.
 The proposal is accepted only after it has been defended in a meeting of the Advisory Committee, open to interested graduate students and faculty.